ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ### Validating the Kustomize YAML output

-With everything in place, you can check out the YAML resulting from the Seafile Valkey' Kustomize subproject:
+With everything in place, you can check out the YAML resulting from the Ghost Valkey's Kustomize subproject:

-1. Execute the `kubectl kustomize` command on the Valkey Kustomize subproject's root folder, piped to `less` to get the output paginated:
+1. Execute the `kubectl kustomize` command on the Ghost Valkey Kustomize subproject's root folder, piped to `less` (or your favorite text editor) to get the output paginated:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/ghost/components/cache-valkey | less